 Ride safely out there!

-These simple tips don’t take much effort, but can play a major part in avoiding collisions and help reduce your potential fault for an accident.
-If you or a loved one has been injured in a motorcycle accident, please contact the professional attorneys with The Clardy Law Firm.
+These simple motorcycle safety tips don’t take much effort, but can play a major part in avoiding collisions and help reduce your potential fault for an accident.
+If you or a loved one has been injured in a motorcycle accident, please contact the professional Pickens motorcycle lawyer with The Clardy Law Firm.